alan-turing-institute/mogp-emulator/docs/intro/tutorial.rst

 First, we print out the correlation lengths estimated for each of the input parameters.
 These determine how far we have to move in that coordinate direction to see a significant change in the output.
-If you run this example, if you get a decent fit you should see correlation lengths of :math:`\sim`1.3 and :math:`/sim`500 (your values may differ a bit, but note that the fit is not highly sensitive to these values).
-The overall variation in the function is captured by the variance scale :math:`\sigma`, which should be around :math:`\sim`20,000 for this example.
+If you run this example, if you get a decent fit you should see correlation lengths of :math:`\sim 1.3` and :math:`\sim 500` (your values may differ a bit, but note that the fit is not highly sensitive to these values).
+The overall variation in the function is captured by the variance scale :math:`\sigma`, which should be around :math:`\sim 20,000` for this example.

 If your values are very different from these, there is a good chance